Leoyuyuyu/stock_prediction/README.md

 ------------------------------------------------------------------------------

 ## Project Title
+Stock Price Trend Forecasting With Stats/ML algos
 =========================

 ### Executive Summary

 ...
-Define the problem
+Define the problem:
+How to reliablly predict the next day trend of stock price based on the information available?

 ...
-What is the data science opportunity
+What is the data science opportunity:
+Machine learning and strong Stats models enable us to study the problem from many angles and generate powerful algos.

 ...
 Key takeaways
+forcasting, machine learning, time series analysis, classification algos

 ### Demo